themesberg/flowbite-vue/docs/components/fileInput.md

 import FileInpDropZone from './fileInput/examples/FileInpDropZone.vue'
 </script>

-# Vue Dropdown - Flowbite
+# Vue FileInput - Flowbite

 #### Get started with the file input component to let the user to upload one or more files from their device storage based on multiple styles and sizes